Isa Blagden: Writings

 Blagden's earliest pieces were two poems inspired by the work of Edward Bulwer-Lytton, which appeared in The Metropolitan Magazine in July 1842 and April 1843.
 Another, entitled "To George Sand on her Interview with Elizabeth Barrett Browning", commemorated a meeting between the two writers in 1852.

 It was Elizabeth Barrett Browning who encouraged her to write novels.
 Agnes Tremorne appeared in 1861.
 Her four subsequent novels were The Cost of a Secret (1863), The Woman I Loved and the Woman Who Loved Me (serial 1862, book 1865) (narrated by a male), Nora and Archibald Lee (1867), and The Crown of a Life (1869).
 These have been described as "quirky and sometimes laboured."
 The first concerns a woman artist in the period of struggle for Italian independence.
 Her writing often concerned women's occupations and independence, female artistic genius, mesmerism and spiritualism, and moral rather than physical beauty.

-Blagden's manuscript poems were collected posthumously by Linda Mazini and published in 1873, with a memoir by Alfred Austin – to the annoyance of Robert Browning, who despised him.
+Blagden's manuscript poems were collected posthumously by Linda Mazini and published in 1873, with a memoir by Alfred Austin – to the annoyance of Robert Browning, who disliked him.
 A volume of Robert Browning's letters to Blagden entitled Dearest Isa appeared in 1990.
 All her poetry appeared anonymously except a contribution to the volume The Victoria Regia.

 Presumably for financial reasons, Blagden took up writing for periodicals, beginning with a biographical essay on the sculptor Felicie de Fauveau in the October 1858 number of the English Woman's Journal.
 This was praised by the Brownings.
 Her identified prose contributions appeared mainly in the Cornhill Magazine and Fraser's Magazine.